 Even for those of us who really enjoy what we do for a living, our jobs are first and foremost about getting work done — and done well.
 That’s why we often relegate what we see as less productive pursuits (say, staring out the window, sharing laughs with a coworker or showing around pictures of our kids in their Halloween costumes) to the back burner.
 Even at home, it seems we’re forever on a mission — to keep up with the laundry, the kids’ extracurricular activities, the bills.
 It can keep a person running 24/7, making it feel nearly impossible to “steal time” for purely enjoyable or relaxing engagements.

-“Lots of individuals have that sense of eternal responsibility — they feel bound to the demands of work and the pressure to pay for their mortgage, their car, their kids in college,” says Stuart Brown, MD, a retired psychiatrist in Carmel Valley, Calif., and coauthor of Play: How It Shapes the Brain, Opens the Imagination and Invigorates the Soul (Penguin, 2009).
+“Lots of individuals have that sense of eternal responsibility — they feel bound to the demands of work and the pressure to pay for their mortgage, their car, their kids in college,” says Stuart Brown, MD, a retired psychiatrist in Carmel Valley, Calif., and coauthor of Play: How It Shapes the Brain, Opens the Imagination and Invigorates the Soul.
 “The American way, starting with the dualism of good and bad in Judeo-Christian tradition, the survival demands of a frontier society, the grinding workload fostered by the industrial revolution, has not always prioritized the experience of playfulness.
 And that’s a huge loss.”

-In part, it’s a loss precisely because of the key ways in which downtime and self-renewing enjoyments can help us upgrade our overall levels of happiness while simultaneously boosting our creativity and mental clarity (for more on this, read on and also see “Ha Ha!, Aha!, and Ahh!” in this issue).
+In part, it’s a loss precisely because of the key ways in which downtime and self-renewing enjoyments can help us upgrade our overall levels of happiness while simultaneously boosting our creativity and mental clarity (for more on this, read on and also see “Ha Ha!, Aha!, and Ahh!”).
 And, in part, it’s a loss because when emphasis on productivity is unmitigated and unrelenting, we experience diminishing returns that truly diminish us: Accumulated stress spills over into all areas of our lives, lowering our overall happiness, robbing us of pleasure, and adversely affecting both our health and personal effectiveness.

 “Without this renewal,” writes Covey on his Web site, “the body becomes weak, the mind mechanical, the emotions raw, the spirit insensitive, and the person selfish.”
 You can renew and better yourself through appropriate rest and relaxation, notes Covey, “or you can totally burn yourself out by overdoing everything.”